eddy-peng/portfolio/README.md

-# Eddy's UX Design Portfolio 2022
+# Eddy Peng's Product Design Portfolio 2024
-A repository for my html and css portfolio files!
+A repository for my html and css portfolio!
-I spent 2 weeks developing this website myself!

-Enjoy!
+This website is my pride and joy!